-The video production process is broken down into three areas:
+The video production process can be split up into three distinct phases:

-- Production – where you shoot your video or create the animation.
+- Production – shooting or animating the content

-- Post-production – where the video is edited and reviewed.
+- Post-production – editing and delivering the finished video

 Let’s take a look at video production process steps in more detail.